 Coordinate Communication

-They are responsible for providing clear, consistent, and timely information to the public.
+They are responsible for providing clear, consistent, and timely information to the public, and support distribution of emergency preparedness materials.
 This helps to control rumors and anxieties and maintain public trust.

 While PIOs primarily handle external communication, their role can sometimes involve internal communication as well.
 They might inform employees about company news or policies, but their main focus remains on strategies and messages directed at the outside world.